 Nigel Taylor, Fisherman, Cornwall.

+The way in which medicals are happening is changing.
 By the end of November 2023, international law will require all fishermen on UK fishing vessels to have a certificate of medical fitness.
+You can find information here to help you to understand the changes and what to do now to meet the requirements.

 Nigel Taylor, a fisherman in Cornwall, shares his experience of his mental health suffering and the benefits of having someone to talk to.